elixir-bridge/elixir-bridge.github.io/02_Intro_to_Elixir/01-why-program-why-elixir.markdown

 ---

 ## Why Functional Programming?

-  At their lowest level, computer programs are a step-by-step series of instructions to follow.

-  As you can imagine, programs written this way can be difficult to understand.
-Over time, a diverse variety of computer languages were created.
-These languages allow programmers to write programs at a higher level - the program can later be translated to the lower level instructions.
-  Think about a car.
-When you're driving, you might like to accelerate - but rather than having to know the details of how exactly the car does it, you can press down on the gas pedal.
-  Computer programs can be much more complicated than a car.
-Programming languages give us important tools (called abstractions) that we can use to create them without getting overwhelmed by all the lower level details.
   In this course, we’re going to use Elixir, which is a functional programming language.
 Functional programming’s primary construct is (surprise!) a function, much like you might remember from algebra class.
   `f(x) = 2x + 1`